 Did you just cringe when I said that, or shout for joy?

-I tend to sit on the fence with this reality.
-I am one of those mothers that neither loathes summer time when the kids are home all day, or absolutely loves it.
-It has it’s perks and it’s challenges.
+I sit on the fence about this reality.
+I am one of those parents or caregivers who neither loathe summertime when the kids are home all day nor love it.
+It has its perks and its challenges.

-One thing I do enjoy about having my school kids home with me, is the chance to be a bit more pro-active in their learning.
+One thing I enjoy about having my school kids home with me is the chance to be a bit more proactive in their learning.
 They LOVE LOVE LOVE when I take off my “clean-your-room” hat and put on my teaching hat.

-Consider it a summer of world travel – without ever leaving the comforts of your own home.
+Consider this summer activity as a summer of world travel for your kids – without ever leaving the comforts of your own home.

 If you know my blog at all, you know my kids and I are obsessed with subscription boxes for kids.
 I’ve written a whole bunch of reviews of our favorite ones, HERE.
-This summer, we plan to make good use out of our Little Passports subscription box, which takes your kids on a global adventure full of fun and learning.
+This summer, we plan to make good use of our Little Passports subscription box for our mommy and me classes, which takes your infants and toddlers on a global adventure full of fun and learning.
 (Read my full review on Little Passports, HERE).

-We are using our Little Passports as a guide and starter for our Mommy & Me Summer School, but you can just as easily implement the ideas I’m about to share with you without the subscription.
+We are using our Little Passports as a guide and starter for our Mommy & Me Summer School idea, but you can just as easily implement the plans I’m about to share with you without the subscription.
 If you do decide to purchase Little Passports (for just $11.95 a month + 15% off), I will share how you can tie the products they send into your summer school.

 Month 1: Introduction to the World

-This month, open your child’s eyes to the great big world around them, and get them excited to discover new things on the globe.
+This month, open your child’s eyes to the great big world around them and get them excited to discover new things and additional information on the globe.

-- Set-up a spot in your home suited for your summer school.
+- Set up a spot in your home suited for your summer school or summer camp.
 Display a map and any other world materials you might have available to you.